Follow a Colored Object with a Rover (like SCUTTLE)

 Connect

-Next, go to the Code sample tab on your machine page and select Python, then click Copy.
+Next, go to the Code sample page of the CONNECT tab on your machine page and select Python.

 This code snippet imports all the necessary packages and sets up a connection with the Viam app.

-Next, create a file named main.py and paste the boilerplate code from the Code sample tab of the Viam app into your file.
+Next, create a file named main.py and paste the sample code from the Code sample page of the Viam app into your file.
 Then, save your file.

 Run the code to verify that the Viam SDK is properly installed and that the viam-server instance on your robot is live.
 If you haven’t yet installed viam-server, follow the installation guide to install viam-server on your robot before proceeding with this tutorial.